Graph Databases in Action

 10 Graph analytics for non-Graph people

-Appendix A: Apache TinkerPop installtion and overview
+Appendix A: Apache TinkerPop installation and overview

 Appendix B: Gremlin steps cheatsheet